linuxadvise/tf12/ecs_cluster/readme.md

 ECS is the EC2 Container Service.
 It provides an AWS-native infrastructure for running Docker containers.
 Detailed information on the service is available on [its official site](https://aws.amazon.com/ecs/), or see "Suggested Reading", below.

-This module is the NextGen official ECS implementation, and along with the NextGen-provided encrypted ECS AMI, produces a cluster that complies to security requirements.
-Check with the [NextGen DevOps team](https://nextgen.slack.com/messages/C5WGXPWGG) for details or help with compliance.

 Major resources created by this module include:
 * Container instance autoscaling groups, security groups, and IAM roles